florianstancioiu/weather-app/README.md

 ### Useful resources

 - [React JS close dropdown using onBlur function](https://stackoverflow.com/a/73699297/12159189) - This helped me create a custom hook that I used to close the dropdowns when the user clicks outside of the dropdowns
+- [Destructuring nullable objects](https://stackoverflow.com/a/45210379/12159189) - This helped me solve a TS issue with destructuring nullable objects

 ## Author